bsilvade/mygreenapp/content/posts/mygreenapp-working-hard.md

 ---
-title: The MyGreenApp team working hard to start its MVP development!
+title: The MyGreenApp team working hard to start its MVP
 subtitle:
 category:
   - Team